KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Dictation-Article.md

 Dictation works differently in apps, where microphone access is available, and in keyboard extensions, where mic access is unavailable.
 You can use a ``DictationService`` to perform dictation from both a keyboard extension, as well as in the main app.

-Before your app can perform dictation, you must configure your app to require the correct permissions.
+> Important: Before you can perform dictation, you must configure your app to require the correct permissions.
 This is described further down.

-To make your keyboard extension start dictation, just trigger ``DictationService/startDictationFromKeyboard()`` or a ``KeyboardAction/dictation`` action.
+To make your keyboard extension start dictation, just call ``DictationService/startDictationFromKeyboard()`` or trigger a ``KeyboardAction/dictation`` action.
 This will open the main app, perform dictation, then (try to) return to the keyboard once it's is done.

 To make an app perform dictation that is started by the keyboard, just apply a `.keyboardDictation` modifier to the root view.
 You can also call ``DictationService/startDictationInApp()`` to perform dictation directly within the app.

-iOS 17 caused keyboard back navigation to stop working.
-KeyboardKit Pro uses a list of known ``KeyboardHostApplication``s to fix this, but you can override ``DictationService/returnToKeyboardFromApp()`` to customize it, and use ``DictationContext/returnToKeyboardFromAppError`` to see why back navigation failed.

-The user can always tap the top-leading back button to return to the keyboard from the app.
-Your app should point to this arrow if the back navigation doesn't work.